 Factory can decide not to try to recover these held jobs and instead issue condor_rm command with forcex option.

-#7 Updated by HyunWoo Kim over 3 years ago
+#7 Updated by HyunWoo Kim about 4 years ago

 I talked with Parag and his assessment of current situation is as follows: